 – Meghan Andrade, Director of Business Development, Amazon & Marketplaces at Tinuiti

 90% of marketers believe that influencer marketing is effective and 61% of consumers trust influencers’ recommendations.
-Further, statistics show influencers are clearly a valuable tool for brands, as they can influence an entirely new audience of individuals to trust your brand.
-Typically, individuals are more likely to buy something their favorite influencer promotes than something they see randomly online so why not use influencers to your advantage for Prime Day promotions?
+Further, statistics show influencers are clearly a valuable tool for brands, as they can influence an entirely new audience of potential customers.
+Social media users are more likely to buy something their favorite influencer promotes than something they see randomly online so why not use influencers to your advantage for Prime Day promotions?

 Building relationships with influencers who align and resonate with your brand and creating campaigns that speak to that influencer’s followers is virtually a foolproof strategy.
 Work with these influencers to promote the products you’re selling leading up to Prime Day as well as the deals themselves.

 “Influencers are incredibly effective for brands because they are authentic storytellers who emotionally connect with and are trusted by their audiences.
 But that is just one piece of the Influencer puzzle.
 Tinuiti understands the magic in omnichannel integration with other digital marketing tactics and the ability to measure Influencer performance beyond vanity metricsーtruly making it a full-funnel driver.
 The integration across functions including Social, Affiliate, and ecommerce create a larger amplification in a highly competitive space for brands to grow their business.”

-– Crystal Duncan, SVP, Head of Influencer Marketing
+– Crystal Duncan, SVP, Head of Partnership Marketing

 If you don’t have Direct Fulfillment set up as a backup to FBA (Fulfilled by Amazon), you might miss out on sales.
 When Amazon warehouses are out of stock, customers cannot order your product before Amazon receives your inventory.